grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Generally available in Grafana Cloud_

-Now you have these options when configuring Kubernetes Monitoring:
+You have these options when configuring Kubernetes Monitoring:

 - Grafana Kubernetes Monitoring Helm chart: To send infrastructure data to Grafana Cloud, you can configure easily using the Helm chart.
 With this method, you can select toggle buttons to gather metrics, logs, events, traces, and cost metrics.